ayumax/Froola/README.md

 - Supports Unreal Engine 5.0 and later (tested on 5.3+)
 - Easy command-line execution
 - Designed for CI/CD and cross-platform development environments
+- Support for both Plugin and Project packaging
 - Developed with .NET 9.0 and C# 12

 ## Supported Platforms